souilos/BoF4OSCP/README.md

 check on mona what is the EIP address

-take the EIP address that looks EIP 386F...
+take the EIP address (that looks mike EIP 386F...)

 ## 2nd step : pattern create